 End of the Gold Standard

 The strong dollar led to inflation and a large balance of payments deficit in the U.S. which in turn helped to create stagflation.
 The U.S. started to deflate the dollar in terms of its value in gold to curb double digit inflation.

 In 1971, gold was repriced to $38 per ounce, then again to $42 per ounce in 1973.
 As the dollar devalued, it motivated people to sell their greenbacks for gold.
 Finally, in late 1973, the U.S. government decoupled the value of the dollar from gold altogether.
 The price of gold quickly shot up to $120 per ounce in the free market.
 (Source: Time, Fuss Over Dollar Devaluation, October 4, 1971)

 Once the gold standard was dropped, countries began printing more of their own currency.
 Inflation usually resulted, but for the most part abandoning the gold standard created more economic growth.

 However, gold has never lost its appeal as a currency of real value.
 Whenever recessions or inflation looms, investors return to gold.
 By 2011, the price of gold was over $1,600 an ounce.
-It reached its record high of $1,895 on September 5, 2011.(Article updated December 16, 2011)
+It reached its record high of $1,895 on September 5, 2011.(Article updated November 5, 2013)